terrajobst/api-fingerprint/README.md

 > that are instantiated generic types should be interpreted as-is, otherwise
 > overloading based on different instantiations would be indistinguishable.
 >
-> For example, each overload of `M` has its own fingerprint.
+> For example, each overload of `M` should have its own fingerprint:
+>
 > ```C#
 > class C {
 >     void M(List<Customer> customers) { }